Last Updated January 2015

 CAPSULE REPORT: Every culture makes soup: It’s easy, filling and nutritious.
 Understand the differences between the soups you enjoy regularly—broth, chowder, consomme, purée and many others.
 This is Page 1 of a six-page article.
 Click on the black links below to visit other pages.

-For years, many households served a soup course for dinner.
+In many parts of the world, soup is a nourishing breakfast.
+For much of America’s history, many households served a soup course for dinner.
 Soup and sandwich remains a favorite American lunch.
 There’s even dessert soup.

 In the French tradition, soups are classified into two broad groups: clear soups (bouillon and consommé) and thick soups.
 Most chicken soups are clear soups.
 Add some cream and you’ve got a cream soup, in the thick soup category.*